-An application package is uploaded to the pool as a .zip file containing the application binaries and supporting files required for tasks to run the application.
-There are 2 scopes for application packages.
+An application package is uploaded to the pool as a .zip file.
+The file contains the application binaries and the supporting files that are required for tasks to run the application.
+There are two scopes for application packages.
 You can designate an application package in scope of the pool, or in the scope of tasks.

 Pool application packages

 These packages are deployed to every compute node in the pool.
-When a compute node VM is provisioned, rebooted or reimaged, a new copy of any pool application packages is installed, should an updated application exist.
+When a compute node VM is provisioned, rebooted, or reimaged, a new copy of any pool application packages is installed, if an updated application exists.
 One or more application packages can be assigned to a pool, which means the compute nodes will get all packages designated.

 Task application packages